 This trip will be guided by our awesome partners at Colorado Backcountry, who have approved permits from the US Forest Service.

-Day One: We’ll meet on the west side of Denver at our hotel at 5pm on Wednesday evening, to get bikes set up and have a welcome dinner (and beers) for everyone.
-For those flying into Denver, you can avoid renting a car for this trip by taking the RTD Light Rail directly from the airport and an Uber to our hotel, which should save you some cash!
+Day One: We’ll meet in Salida, CO at 6pm on Thursday evening, to get bikes set up and have a welcome dinner (and beers) for everyone.
+For those flying into Denver, expect a 2.5 hour drive into the mountains.
 Hit the sack early, it’s going to be a BIG four days of riding ahead.